sososkxksodkd/Amogus/README.md

                     local attackPos = tRoot.Position - (lookDir * 3) + Vector3.new(0, 6.5, 0)

                     if distToGuard > 15 then
-                        PathTransport(attackPos, 30, 20)
+                        PathTransport(attackPos, 40, 20) -- DIRECT TWEEN TO GUARDS
                     end

                     if tRoot.Size.X < 15 then tRoot.Size = Vector3.new(15, 15, 15) tRoot.CanCollide = false end
-                    if CheckHPAndFailsafe(root, hum, tRoot.Position + Vector3.new(0, 13, 0)) then continue end
+                    if CheckHPAndFailsafe(root, hum, tRoot.Position) then continue end

                     if not _G.GuardHoverHeight then _G.GuardHoverHeight = 6.5 end